Meenakshi Sundareshwar: Reception

-Criticism
+Accolades

+Controversy

 Meenakshi Sundareshwar received criticism for the stereotypical portrayal of people living in Tamil Nadu.
 Although, the director, Vivek Soni and Abhimanyu Dassani initially dismissed on referencing to the "Tamil stereotypes" and claimed that they "did not insult any community in particular", cinephiles were worried about the inauthentic representation of Tamil Nadu people in the film and further called out for the same.
 Writing for The News Minute, Bharathy Singaravel who is a Chennai-based reviewer, criticised the film for the "Tamil stereotypes that Bollywood had subjected to, for several years", calling out the team for "the lack of research on how Tamil communities and their lifestyle is portrayed in Hindi films".
 Anuj Kumar of The Hindu, too concerned about the one-dimensional portrayal of Tamil people saying it is mostly due to the success of dubbed films from South India in the Hindi market pushed the makers to try something original, where a story set in the South Indian milieu is made into a Hindi film.
 But further said that "the storyline doesn't offer any reason as to why in a film set in Madurai, the heart of Tamil Nadu, South Indian characters are speaking in Hindi".
 A reviewer from Sify, called the film as a "modern and regressive" for the stereotypical portrayal and further went on to say "while you applaud Sanya Malhotra's name leading the credits (rightly so), you feel disappointed at the same old trope presented in a shiny, new wrapper".